xzhou110/xzhou110.github.io/_posts/2018-07-06-project-benson.md

 ### Problem Statement

 WomenTechWomenYes (WTWY) holds an annual gala every summer.
-For this year, the organization planned to place marketing street teams at various NY MTA stations to generate buzz and raise awareness.
+For this year, the organization planned to place marketing street teams at multiple NY MTA stations to generate buzz and raise awareness.

 However, the organization was constrained by following factors:
 <ul>
 <li>Time constraint.
 Short timeline prior to the event </li>
 <li>Funding constraint.
 Limited funding available</li>
 <li>Labor constraint.
-Limited number of teams available. </li>
+Limited number of teams available </li>
 </ul>

 ### Goals

 Optimizing the placement of marketing team and effectiveness of the campaign.
-Following goals should be achieved:
+Following goals need to be achieved:
 <ul>

 <li>Raise fund</li>